zonaj2/CryptoClustering/README.md

 ## About
-Used Python and unsupervised machine learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+Used Python and unsupervised machine learning to predict cryptocurrency clusters to be used for further analysis.

 ## Key Steps
 1. Prepared the data.
 Used StandardScalar for data normalization.